-The Marcelo is constructed of Columbus Niobium Spirit tubing.
-The front triangle using the same tubing diameters as the Responsorium, whereas the rear triangle has slightly larger cylindrical seat stays, giving a little more stiffness and responsiveness to the ride.
-The Marcelo also uses Pegoretti hooded dropouts and a D11 headset.
+The Mxxxxxo is constructed of heat-treated Columbus Niobium Spirit tubing.
+The front triangle using the same tubing diameters as the Responsorium, whereas the rear triangle has slightly larger cylindrical seat stays, which give a touch more stiffness and responsiveness to the ride.
+The Mxxxxxo also uses Pegoretti hooded dropouts and a D11 headset.

-The Duende won’t be quite as stiff as the Marcelo or Responsorium but is well suited for someone wanting a comfortable all-day bike that does everything well.
+The Duende won’t be quite as stiff as the Round, Mxxxxxo or Responsorium but is well suited for someone seeking a comfortable all-day bike that does everything well.
 The tubing is still “oversized” in comparison with traditional steel tubesets.

 We offer a few other frames by special order only.
 These include the Luigino, which Dario first created as a homage to his mentor Gino Milani.
 It’s a lugged steel frame that represents our interpretation of a classic Italian race bike.
 It uses a traditional 1” headset and comes with a steel fork.
 For those who want an oversized lugged frame, there is the Day Is Done.
 This frame uses a 1-1/8” headset, oversized tubing and features non-tapering stays which culminate in a unique dropout designed just for this frame.
-It is available with either the FALZ fork or a custom steel fork.
+It is available with either the Falz fork or a custom steel fork.

 For those who want the ultimate in stiffness and responsiveness, there is the Big Leg Emma.
-This frame shares the front triangle of the Marcelo but features reinforcing plates brazed inside the downtube for additional stiffness.
+This frame shares the front triangle of the Mxxxxxo but features reinforcing plates brazed inside the downtube for additional stiffness.
 The chainstays are massive (thus the name) and help create an amazingly stiff frame while retaining as much comfort as possible.
 This is a great frame for very large and/or very strong riders and especially those who love to sprint.